Dragonfly Facts, Symbolism, Meanings, and Photos

 Dragonflies carry a lot of meaning.
 If one comes into your life and gets your attention, the primary symbol of the dragonfly is change.

-I had a personal experience with this: one landed in my car and came in through the window when I was travelling at 40 mph!
+I had a personal experience with this: one landed in my car and came in through the window when I was traveling at 40 mph!
 I thought it had died because it fluttered for a moment and then stopped.

 I pulled over to let it out, and it suddenly took flight and flew away.